 If you’re living in a home with multiple occupants, then your dog needs to be answerable to them all.

 Therefore, a regimented training plan where everyone has a role is critical.
-It fires up the pack mentality in your pup, in that they will want to fit in with the established order.
+It fires up the pack mentality in your pup to want to fit in with the established order.
 There are blanket rules in homes, and when everyone enforces them, your pup will quickly get in line.